Make this flavorful grilled pork tenderloin seasoned with homemade Mexican adobo seasoning for a tasty weeknight dinner!

 Pork tenderloin is the leanest cut of pork, in fact it’s just as lean as a skinless chicken breast, and it doesn’t take long to cook, which makes it perfect for busy weeknights.
 If you’re tired of making the same ‘ole thing for dinner, this is the answer (and bonus, it’s totally man-friendly).

-I was really in the mood for some Cilantro Lime Rice, and I thought it was the perfect compliment; I used some lime wedges to squeeze over the pork - delish!
-I was craving white rice, but I often use brown rice too as a whole grain option.
-For an even healthier side, last week's Fiesta Bean Salad would also be fabulous!
+I was really in the mood for some Cilantro Lime Rice, and I thought it was the perfect compliment.
+Finish with lime wedges to squeeze over the pork – delish!
+Avocado, Refried Beans or Fiesta Bean Salad would also be fabulous on the side.

 Mexican Adobo Rubbed Grilled Pork Tenderloin